sjagtap1803/RAG/README.md

 - Vector Store Integration to store dense embeddings
 - Integrates with LLMs to generate responses based on retrieved documents
 - Streamlit based web application
-- Runs on OpenShift AI for container orchestration and GPU acceleration
+- Runs on OpenShift AI for container orchestration and GPU/HPU acceleration
 - Llama Stack to standardize the core building blocks and simplify AI application development
 - Safety Guardrail to block harmful request / response
 - Integration with MCP servers